alexhanganu/nimb/readme.md

         ** searches for DWI images and if present adds them for the analysis ** searches for rsfMRI images and if present adds them for the analysis
     * if the user defined a SOURCE_BIDS_DIR folder:
-        ** uses the dcm2bids app to convert the subjects from the SOURCE_SUBJECTS_DIR folder into .nii.gz format ** classifies the MR files into BIDS format
+        ** uses the dcm2bids app to convert the subjects from the SOURCE_SUBexJECTS_DIR folder into .nii.gz format ** classifies the MR files into BIDS format
     * saves the dictionary as $NIMB_HOME/tmp/new_subjects.json or $NIMB_RHOME/tmp/new_subjects.json file